 Linux Free command and top utility

-utility are useful tools for monitoring system resources on a Linux system.
+Both the free command and the top utility are useful tools for monitoring system resources on a Linux system.

-command displays information about the system's memory usage, including the total amount of memory available, the amount of memory currently in use, and the amount of memory that is free.
+The free command displays information about the system's memory usage, including the total amount of memory available, the amount of memory currently in use, and the amount of memory that is free.
 It also shows information about the system's swap usage.

-The output of the free
+The output of the free command looks like this:

 vbnet total used free shared buff/cache available